adsherpa/zf-doctrine-data-fixture/README.md

 Often projects will have multiple sets of fixtures for different databases or modules such as from a 3rd party API.
 When this is the case a tool which can run fixtures in groups is needed.
 Additionally dependency injection must be available to the fixtures.
-To accomplish these needs this modules uses a Zend ServiceManager configurable on a per-group per-object manager basis.
+To accomplish these needs this modules uses a Zend ServiceManager configurable on a per-objectmanager, per-group basis.

 Installation